pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

 <!--more-->

-This article was inspired by Sitecore lack of official SQL Server 2019 docker images for development, although it could be useful to anyone dealing with MS SQL with windows containers.
+This article was inspired by Sitecore lack of official SQL Server 2019 docker images for development, although it could be useful to anyone dealing with MS SQL on windows containers.
 Before Sitecore 10+, if you wanted to use docker, you were forced to build your own images from community supported [repository](https://github.com/Sitecore/docker-images).
 When in need, or just out of curiosity, one could easily customize what are used for based images, entrypoints, scripts run in the meantime.
 From versions 10+ Sitecore provides officially supported images, which is awesome, but also makes customization a bit harder.

 ### Root cause
 When my team upgraded from Sitecore 9.2 to 9.3 we decided to go with docker images for development.
 There are many advantages of that approach, although it required some extra work on our side.
 One of the first issues was SQL database version used.
 We used our on&#8209;premise development setup with newest (at that time) SQL Server, but with mentioned earlier repo we could only build 2017 image.
 The easiest would be to go with it, but if you ever tried to downgrade your database you probably not it's pretty much impossible (if I'm wrong please let me know).